dynasticemerald/dynastic-emerald/tools/poryscript/README.md

 ```

 To automatically convert your Poryscript scripts when compiling a decomp project, perform these two steps:
 1. Create a new `tools/poryscript/` directory, and add the `poryscript` command-line executable tool to it.
-Also copy `font_config.json` to the same location.
+Also copy `command_config.json` and `font_config.json` to the same location.
 ```
 # For example, on Windows, place the files here.
 pokeemerald/tools/poryscript/poryscript.exe
+pokeemerald/tools/poryscript/command_config.json
 pokeemerald/tools/poryscript/font_config.json
 ```
 It's also a good idea to add `tools/poryscript` to your `.gitignore` before your next commit.